 What is part of Class 10 curriculum?

 In Class 10 all subjects are compulsory.
-All students study art, craft, physical education, music, technology and cooking.
+All students study geography, maths, sciences, English, history, aesthetics, art, craft, physical education, and music.
 Students are introduced to formal, external assessment with Level 1 of the New Zealand Certificate in Steiner Education in numeracy and literacy.

 Topics includes the birth of Literature – Canterbury Tales, Greek epic poetry, Norse & Old English sagas, Art & craft of Poetry, Drama, Fictional narrative, Language–writing workshop, Literacy-non-literary texts eg journalism, film, TV.